papayaspark/dls-tg-bot/README.md

 # dls-tg-bot

-This repositoty contains the code of the final project of Deep Learning School course (Fall 2022).
+This repositoty contains the code of the final project of Deep Learning School course (Part I, Fall 2022).